Skip to main content

 The short answer

-A local business shows up in Google's AI Overviews when four things line up: a website that clearly declares what the business is and where it works, a complete and consistent Google Business Profile, a steady stream of recent reviews, and content that directly answers the questions local customers ask.
-Google's AI reads all of these, cross-checks them, and names the businesses it can describe with the most confidence.
-The map pack rewarded proximity and links.
-The AI answer rewards clarity and consistency.
+A local business shows up in Google's AI Overviews when four things line up: a website that clearly declares what the business is and where it works, a complete and consistent Google Business Profile, a real body of reviews, and content that directly answers the questions local customers ask.
+Google ranks local results on relevance, distance, and prominence, and it says its generative AI features are rooted in those same core ranking systems.
+There is no separate AI checklist.
+There is the ordinary work, done properly.

 Want to see whether Google's AI names your business today?
 The AI Visibility Audit shows exactly how you appear across Google's AI, ChatGPT, and Perplexity for the questions your customers actually ask.

-Getting named there is not the same game as ranking a page.
-Google's AI is pulling from your whole footprint, not just one URL, and it is deciding which businesses it can describe accurately enough to recommend.
+Getting named there is also not the same game as ranking a page.
+Google's AI pulls from your whole footprint, not one URL, and decides which businesses it can describe accurately enough to recommend.

 Why this matters now